net-lisias-kspu/Historian/README.md

 * `<PilotsList>, <EngineersList>, <ScientistsList>, <ToursistsList>` As above but formatted as a vertical bullet list of names rather than comma separated.
 * `<PilotsShort>, <EngineersShort>, <ScientistsShort>, <TouristsShort>` As `<CrewShort>` but filtered to single trait.
 * `<Target>` Name of currently targeted vessel or body (if any)
 * `<LaunchSite>` If [KSCSwitcher](http://forum.kerbalspaceprogram.com/index.php?/topic/106206-105-regexs-useful-mod-emporium/) is installed will display the name of the current active space center (e.g. _Cape Canaveral_).
-If not then _KSC_ is displayed.
+If [Kerbal Konstructs](http://forum.kerbalspaceprogram.com/index.php?/topic/94863-112-kerbal-konstructs-v0967_ex-holy-glowing-balls-batman/) is installed then the launchsite most recently set via the menu the VAB or SPH is displayed.
+If neither mod is present then the __Default Space Center Name__ is displayed.
+* `<RealDate>` the real world date and time.
+* `<VesselType>` the type of the current vessel.
+Will be one of `Base`, `Debris`, `EVA`, `Flag`, `Lander`, `Probe`, `Rover`, `Ship`, `SpaceObject`, `Station`, `Unknown`
+* `<KK-SpaceCenter> If [Kerbal Konstructs](http://forum.kerbalspaceprogram.com/index.php?/topic/94863-112-kerbal-konstructs-v0967_ex-holy-glowing-balls-batman/) is installed will return the BaseName of the closest open space center.
+If not installed then `NO KK` will be returned.
+* `<KK-Distance>` If [Kerbal Konstructs](http://forum.kerbalspaceprogram.com/index.php?/topic/94863-112-kerbal-konstructs-v0967_ex-holy-glowing-balls-batman/) is installed will return the distance to the closest open space center.
+If not installed then `NO KK` will be returned.
 * `<Custom>` The current value of the Custom Text.
 You can set this value using the configuration window.
 If custom text is not persistent (default), it will be cleared after the next screenshot.

 Note that all placeholder values are case-sensitive.